-Planetary and Stellar Mining are the main sources of income for the Ionian League, either through state owned endevoures, or tithes taken from privately owned corporations operating within Ionian League territory.
+Planetary and Stellar Mining is one of the largest sources of income for the Ionian League, either through state owned endeavours, or tithes taken from privately owned corporations operating within Ionian League territory.
 With the Ionian League’s control over large sectors of space, their main source of income is the distribution of mining rights to private corporations operating out of the Ionia Star System, the Ionian Star Cluster or outside of Leagues controlled space, as well as the tithes taken from these private corporations for a continued mining license under the Ionian League.

 Main Article – Helium-3 Industry in the Ionian League